Alajuela Province: Education

 There are many higher-level educational centers in the province.
-The most well-known is Universidad Técnica Nacional de Costa Rica (UTN) (Technical University of Costa Rica).
-UTN was founded in 2008 as the result of the merger of several colleges.
+Universidad Técnica Nacional de Costa Rica (UTN) (Technical University of Costa Rica) is the most well-known.
+UTN was founded in 2008 due to the merger of several colleges.
 It is the fifth public university in the country and maintains five campuses, including three in Alajuela at San Carlos, Atenas, and close to the municipality of Alajuela.
 The Instituto Centroamericano de Administración de Empresas (INCAE) (Central American Institute for Business Administration) has a campus in La Garita.
 INCAE was founded with the help of US during the Cold War with the intention of promoting business education in Central America.
 The Universidad Adventista de Centroamérica (UAC) (Central American Adventist University) is a private Adventist university in Ceiba.
 The Universidad Santa Lucía (Santa Lucia University) has a campus in the municipality of Alajuela and San Carlos.
 San Carlos also has a branch of the Costa Rica Institute of Technology.
-Founded in 1995, the Universidad de Ciencias Empresariales (UCEM) Business Science University is also located in the municipality of Alajuela.
+Founded in 1995, the Universidad de Ciencias Empresariales (UCEM) Business Science University is also located in Alajuela.
 In addition, there are other higher learning centers with campuses in Costa Rica, such as the Colegio Universitario Boston (Boston University College), which is not associated with Boston University, and the National Learning Institute (INA).